Francis Drake's expedition of 1572–1573: Aftermath

-Drake and company are thought to have profited at least £20,000 altogether.
-Some of this may have been forwarded to member of the Privy Council, who reportedly secured Drake a pre-emptive pardon for his unauthorised expedition.
-Drake himself may have use some of his share to buy a property on Notte Street, Plymouth, where he was listed as a merchant in 1576.
+Drake and company are thought to have profited at least £20,000 altogether (worth some £7.73 million in 2023, but still only one-fifth of Drake's 1571 loot).
+Some of this may have been forwarded to members of the Privy Council, who reportedly secured Drake a pre-emptive pardon for his unauthorised expedition.
+Drake himself may have used some of his share to buy a property on Notte Street, Plymouth, where he was listed as a merchant in 1576.

 In the first half of 1573, the Real Audiencia of Panama stationed 60 soldiers at the Nombre de Dios garrison, to bolster its defence, and further petitioned the Crown 'promptly to take measures necessary to the defence of this coast and kingdom, for it is considered certain that the corsairs who have now left will return in greater force, and it is even said that they announce that they will settle.'
 Later that year, Spanish authorities in Panama retaliated against Drake's cimarron allies.

-The Real Audiencia of Guatemala likewise took steps to better defend its realm, planning 'to settle some Indians in a location [in Golfo Dulce] such that they can send warning if any [pirate] vessels seek to enter.'
+The neighbouring Real Audiencia of Guatemala likewise took steps to better defend its realm, planning 'to settle some Indians in a location [in Golfo Dulce] such that they can send warning if any [pirate] vessels seek to enter.'